GoogleChrome/ip-protection/Masked-Domain-List.md

 dailydivision.com                                | Admiral                                                        | Not Impacted By Script Blocking
 damagedadvice.com                                | Admiral                                                        | Not Impacted By Script Blocking
 damageddistance.com                              | Admiral                                                        | Not Impacted By Script Blocking
+damdoor.com                                      | Admiral                                                        | Not Impacted By Script Blocking
 dampdock.com                                     | Admiral                                                        | Not Impacted By Script Blocking
 dancemistake.com                                 | Admiral                                                        | Not Impacted By Script Blocking
 dandydune.com                                    | Admiral                                                        | Not Impacted By Script Blocking
 dandyglow.com                                    | Admiral                                                        | Not Impacted By Script Blocking
 dapperdiscussion.com                             | Admiral                                                        | Not Impacted By Script Blocking
+dapperfloor.com                                  | Admiral                                                        | Not Impacted By Script Blocking
 datastoried.com                                  | Admiral                                                        | Not Impacted By Script Blocking
 daughterstone.com                                | Admiral                                                        | Not Impacted By Script Blocking
 daymodern.com                                    | Admiral                                                        | Not Impacted By Script Blocking